One-Step Estimation With Scaled Proximal Methods

 A composite model refers to an optimization problem $\min f$, where $f = g+h$.
 It is common practice to assume that $g$ is convex with Lipschitz continuous gradient whereas the function $h$ is convex and potentially nonsmooth.
 Where possible, we will also relax the convexity assumption on $g$.

 In this section, we study the asymptotic equivalence of an estimator defined as the minimizer in a composite model and the one-step estimator attained through scaled proximal gradient descent.
-Let $g_{n}: \Omega \times \Theta \to \mathbb{R}$ and $h_{n}: \Omega \times \Theta \to \mathbb{R} \cup \{\infty\}$ be sequences of random criteria functions on $\Theta \subseteq \mathbb{R}^{d}$, defined on a probability space $(\Omega, \mathcal{A}, P)$, and let $C_{n}$ be a sequence of $d\times d$ random matrices defined on the same probability space.
-Note that this setting is more general than the parametric estimation from iid observations introduced in subsection \ref{subsec:one-step}.
-We will return to the iid setting in Proposition \ref{prop:assump1}.
+Let $g_{n}: \Omega \times \Theta \to \mathbb{R}$ and $h_{n}: \Omega \times \Theta \to \mathbb{R} \cup \{\infty\}$ be sequences of random functions on $\Theta \subseteq \mathbb{R}^{d}$, defined on a probability space $(\Omega, \mathcal{A}, P)$, and let $C_{n}$ be a sequence of $d\times d$ random matrices defined on the same probability space.
+Note that this setting is more general than the parametric estimation from i.i.d. observations introduced in subsection \ref{subsec:one-step}.
+We will return to the i.i.d. setting in Proposition \ref{prop:assump1}.

 We suppress the dependence on $\Omega$ in our notation, so that $g_{n}(\theta)$ and $h_{n}(\theta)$ denote a sequence of random variables indexed by $\theta \in \Theta$.
 Similarly, gradients of $g_{n}$ and subgradients of $h_{n}$ are with respect to the $\Theta$ argument.
 Define an estimator for the composite model $g_{n} + h_{n}$ as